nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation.md

   - lts2017-ok
   - pabgrall
 toc: true
-notes: Documentation page used by the Marketing team.
+description: Documentation page used by the Marketing team.
 Check with Marketing before deleting or moving.
 confluence:
   ajs-parent-page-id: '31033314'
   ajs-parent-page-title: Nuxeo Server